 Ocean acidification impacts on fish and seaweeds

 Changes in ocean chemistry can affect the behavior of non-calcifying organisms as well.
-The ability of some fish, like pollock and clownfish, to detect predators is decreased in more acidic waters.
+The ability of some fish, like clownfish, to detect predators is decreased in more acidic waters.
 Studies have shown that decreased pH levels also affect the ability of larval clownfishoffsite link to locate suitable habitat.
 When these organisms are at risk, the entire food web may also be at risk.

 While some species will be harmed by ocean acidification, algae and seagrasses may benefit from higher CO2 conditions in the ocean, as they require CO2 for photosynthesis just like plants on land.
 There are some ongoing studies examining if growing seaweed can help slow ocean acidification.